AJ_Watt/Getty Images

 Choosing from the most exclusive credit cards available today is not an easy task, and that’s especially true if you’ve never had a premium credit card before.
 By comparing the factors below, you can get a better handle on the exact luxury credit card that would suit you best.

 • Compare welcome offers.
 Start by comparing welcome offers and the spending requirements to earn them.
-Ideally, you’ll earn the biggest bonus you can qualify for based on your regular spending and bills.
+Ideally, you’d earn the biggest bonus you can qualify for based on your regular spending and bills.

 • Look for earning rates that make sense with your spending.
 Check for premium credit cards that offer more points in categories you spend the most in.
 If you spend a lot on dining and travel, for example, look for cards that award you in those categories.

-• Decide which cardholder perks you want the most.
-Compare cards based on their perks, whether you want airport lounge access, free checked bags, annual travel credits or all of the above.
+• Choose which cardholder perks you want the most.
+Compare cards based on their perks: airport lounge access, free checked bags, annual travel credits or all of the above.

 • Compare annual fees.
-Finally, make sure you select a luxury travel credit card with an annual fee you’re comfortable with.
+Finally, make sure you select a luxury travel card with an annual fee you’re comfortable with fitting into your regular budget.
 Also note that there are a variety of rewards credit cards with no annual fee.

 Bottom line

-That said, the right luxury travel credit card for you should depend on the type of rewards you want to earn and the perks you value the most.
+That said, the right luxury travel credit card for you depends on the type of rewards you want to earn and the perks you value the most.

 Editorial Disclaimer